 Anna Sussman has been trying to report serious stories but really has been reporting on frivolity for the past nine years.
 She earned two masters degrees from the University of California at Berkeley, in Journalism and Human Rights, and founded Backpackjournalist.org with her husband, reporting stories on U.S military debacles, international war tribunals and man-eating crocodiles from 21 countries.
 Anna comes to Snap Judgment from the wilds of the freelance jungle where she reported for CNN, Current TV, PRI, and the San Francisco Chronicle.
 She also plays the banjo and can be spotted in a Thai sports drink commercial.

 Regina Bediako has produced features for media shops like HuffPost, Discovery Channel, NHK Japan Broadcasting and Epic (Vox Media).
 She enjoys dessert-based tourism and nerding out on storytelling devices via TV Tropes dot org.

-Marisa is the Digital Producer for Snap Judgment & Spooked.
+Marisa is the Director of Production for Snap Judgment & Spooked.
 Before joining the Snap Studios Fam, she worked at the San Francisco Chronicle, KPFA Radio, and CBS Radio.
 She was also the Station Director of her college’s radio station, producing a weekly French music show called Le Meilleur Radio.

 She enjoys black and white films, park picnics, Dave Brubeck, martinis, and wide-leg pants.